 The month of May seems like a long time ago now, but this is when my quest to grow my own sweetcorn began.
 I am quietly astounded that I managed to raise 12 plants from seed to fruit in an unpredictable Scottish climate, yielding their first harvest this very week.
-It seems that Mother Nature’s combination of a mild spring, intermittent sunshine and showers, along with my interventions – protecting the plants from the slightest breath of wind and giving them an occasional feed – has paid off.
+It seems that Mother Nature’s combination of a mild spring, intermittent sunshine and showers, along with my interventions – fussing like an old mother hen, protecting the plants from the slightest breath of wind and giving them an occasional feed – has paid off.

-I chose a variety of baby corn called Snowbaby, which is more suitable for hardier climes.
+I chose a hard variety of baby corn called Snowbaby.
 All varieties of sweetcorn need to develop a firm root structure in order to grow to the height they needs to produce cobs.
 If you take this into account from the very beginning, you will find the crop easy to grow.
 Pack the sowing compost firmly into compostable pots – using biodegradable pots will enable you to plant the young seedlings into the soil without disturbing the roots.
 From sowing the seeds at the beginning of May and keeping them sheltered in an unheated greenhouse, it took 4 weeks to develop seedlings with 5 or 6 leaves which were then ready to plant out after acclimatization.

 Sweetcorn likes a nutritious, well-draining soil; a sheltered spot; plenty of sunshine, and frequent watering.
 I put 6 plants in an old barrel and the other 6 went in a suitable spot in the garden.
 Sweetcorn requires little maintenance and is virtually pest resistant.
 Triumphant, some 4 months later, I picked my first bunch of cobs.

-The tall sweetcorn stems with their draping, long, ribbon-like leaves and fine feathery flowers makes them an attractive architectural plant display, and the way the baby corn develops is so intriguing.
+The tall sweetcorn stems with their draping, long, ribbon-like leaves and fine feathery flowers make an attractive architectural plant display, and the way the baby corn cobs develop is very intriguing.
 The cobs form in the gap between stem and leaf.
-Once the cobs are large enough, the silky threads protecting the cobs inside the leaf wrapping, burst out of the tops to indicate that the baby corn cobs inside are ready for picking.
+Once the cobs are large enough, the silky threads protecting the cobs inside the leaf wrapping, burst out of the tops to indicate that the baby corn cobs inside are ready to be picked.
 Simply twist the cobs from the stalks or snap them off outwards.
 Cook them quickly as they are prone to drying out, although I have kept the cobs, still wrapped in leaf, in a jug of water in the fridge for 3 or 4 days, and they stayed perfectly fresh.